 Unschooling high school transcripts: Speak the language

 All right, you’ve had a brief introduction to some “transcript-ese,” right?
 Now we really get into speaking the language.

 We, and more importantly many other organizations, use the Carnegie Unit guidelines for a credit, which equates to 120 hours of study on a topic.

-That means that if Sarah pursues any topic for 120 hours, she earns one credit.
+That means that if Ashar pursues any topic for 120 hours, she earns one credit.
 If she completes 60 hours of effort, that’s a half-credit.
 A quarter-credit is 30 hours.
 (I don’t bother with those, but you certainly can if you like.)